Darwin Lom

-Darwin Gregorio Lom Moscoso (born 14 July 1997) is a Guatemalan professional footballer who plays as a forward for Liga Nacional club Xelajú and the Guatemala national team.
+Darwin Gregorio Lom Moscoso (born 14 July 1997) is a Guatemalan professional footballer who plays as a forward for Liga Guate club Comunicaciones and the Guatemala national team.

-Career
+Club career

 Chattanooga FC

 On 10 July 2020, Lom signed a professional contract with American soccer team Chattanooga FC.
 He had previously played for the team in 2017 while it competed in the National Premier Soccer League.

-California United Strikers FC

-On 24 March 2021, following the Fall 2020 season, Lom signed with California United Strikers FC for the Spring NISA season.

 Hartford Athletic

 On 17 August 2021, he joined USL Championship team Hartford Athletic.
-He made his debut that day in a 2-1 win vs. Charleston Battery.
+He made his debut that day in a 2–1 win vs. Charleston Battery.

+Malacateco

+After his stint at Hartford, in 2022 he would sign for Liga Nacional team Malacateco.

+Comunicaciones

+2024–25: Debut season

+On 31 December 2024, Comunicaciones had announced the official signing of Lom.

+2025–26

+On 20 July 2025, Lom scored his fifth goal for Comunicaciones in a 2–0 win over Mictlán.

+International career

+On 15 November 2020, Lom scored a brace in a 2–1 victory over Honduras.